minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 **Trick: in a stopped RDS database, you will still pay for storage, If you plan to stopping it for a long time, you should snapshot & restore instead**

+---

+**Aurora Backups**

+Automated backups
+- 1 to 35 days ()

+RDS & Aurora Restore options

+Restoring a RDS / Aurora backup or a snapshot creates a new database